wishcoder/GcpResourceInventoryViewer/gcp_kubernetes_api.md

   - Access various properties like name, machine type, zone, status, and more.

-# "GKE Node" to the description
+# "GKE Node" in the description of virtual machines (VMs) that are part of a Google Kubernetes Engine (GKE) cluster

 Compute Engine typically prepends "GKE Node" to the description of virtual machines (VMs) that are part of a Google Kubernetes Engine (GKE) cluster.
 This helps differentiate GKE-managed nodes from other Compute Engine instances you might have in your project.